BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2023-12-23-rust-macros-and-crafting-interpreters.md

 ```
 Which will, hopefully, result in the definition of the `Binary` struct as shown above as well as a constructor function.
 We will define the `Expr` enum by hand and `Token` is already available as a type I've previously defined.

 > **Note**: Our macro accepts two arguments, the first being the name of the expression type and the second being a variadic list of its fields.
-In the `Binary` case, `Binary` is the name of the expression and `left, `operator` and `right` would be its fields.
-For a different Expression type, say, `Unary` this would like like `create_expr!(Unary, operator: Token, right: Expr);`.
+In the `Binary` case, `Binary` is the name of the expression and `left`, `operator` and `right` would be its fields.
+For a different Expression type, say, `Unary` this would be `create_expr!(Unary, operator: Token, right: Expr);`.

 Now let's read up on how macros work in rust.
 My first stab at it involved [this page](https://doc.rust-lang.org/rust-by-example/macros.html) on the [_rust-by_example_](https://doc.rust-lang.org/stable/rust-by-example/) site.
 While it reads like a perfectly passable statement of facts, I find the language difficult to parse.

 When I decided to give learning Rust another go I looked for articles which could explain the _magic_ behind Rust in an intuitive way.
-One of my first stumbling blocks was the module system and it kept baffling me untill I came across [this article](https://www.sheshbabu.com/posts/rust-module-system/) and the secrets were finally laid bare.
+One of my first stumbling blocks was the module system and it kept baffling me until I came across [this article](https://www.sheshbabu.com/posts/rust-module-system/) and the secrets were finally laid bare.
 Something in it _clicked_ in my head.
 I recommend reading it if you have a few minutes to spare.
 It's not long but very informative.

 The tutorial from the [LogRocket blog](https://blog.logrocket.com/macros-in-rust-a-tutorial-with-examples/) told me that I could use repeating arguments for macros and have repeating blocks of code generated for those arguments.
 It also reminded me that I can't write the `enum Expr` by hand, nor can I do multiple invocations of my `create_expr` macro with for each of my Expression types.
 The base `enum Expr` needs to know all its variants right at the beginning.
 So taking that into account, I need to reach for something like this:
 ```rust